kottofy/ARMTemplatesGalore/README.md

 Notes
     - For the Azure Function, the Always On feature is enabled at the Basic App Service Plan or above
+    - Must use api version "2015-04-01" for dynamic sku with "Microsoft.Web/serverfarms"